Rila Monastery Nature Park: Fauna

 There are 12 reptile species, not counting the spur-thighed tortoise which breeds just outside the park's limits near the village of Pastra.
 The largest diversity is found in the lower zones – 10 species.
 Rila Monastery Forest Reserve is home to 5 reptile species.
 The population of the Aesculapian snake is of European importance.
 Of national importance are the populations of the slowworm, viviparous lizard, smooth snake and common European viper.
 The amphibians are represented with 11 species, with highest diversity in the wet deciduous forests and the forest streams.
 Rila Monastery Forest Reserve is the most important area for amphibians conservation.
 Three species have a population of national importance: the Alpine newt, yellow-bellied toad and common frog.

 The ichthyofauna includes 5 fish species: common minnow, Maritsa barbel, brown trout, rainbow trout and brook trout.
 The limited number of species is determined by the predominant bodies of water – glacial lakes, streams and upper river courses, which are inhabited by few fish species.
 Most of the fishes are found in the river Rilska.

 The invertebrate fauna is poorly studied.
 There are between 2475 and 2600 identified species, including 1703 insects, but their actual number is estimated to be 6500–7000.
-The main hotspots are Rila Monastery Forest Reserve, the area around the Fish Lakes to the east and the Kalin reservoir, as well as the areas around the river Radovichka and Bukovo bardo.
+The main hotspots are Rila Monastery Forest Reserve, the area around the Ribni Lakes to the east and the Kalin reservoir, as well as the areas around the river Radovichka and Bukovo bardo.
 There are 96 rare, 85 endemic and 146 relict species; 116 are included in worldwide or European lists of endangered animals.
 Some of the endangered species include beetles: Calosoma sycophanta, Carabus intricatus, Morimus funereus; net-winged insects: Libelloides macaronius; ants: Formica lugubris, Formica pratensis, Formica rufa; butterflies: Parnassius apollo, Parnassius mnemosyne, Euphydryas aurinia, Polyommatus eroides, Apatura iris, Carterocephalus palaemon, Colias caucasica, Erebia rhodopensis, Charissa obscurata, Limenitis populi, Melitaea trivia, Zerynthia polyxena, etc.